How Heroku Works

 There are many other ways of deploying applications too.
 For example, you can enable GitHub integration so that each new pull request is associated with its own new application, which enables all sorts of continuous integration scenarios.
 Or you can use the Heroku API to build and release apps.

-Deployment then, is about moving your application from your local system to Heroku - and Heroku provides several ways in which apps can be deployed.
+Deployment then, is about moving your application from your local system to Heroku, and we provide several ways to deploy apps.

-When the Heroku platform receives the application source, it initiates a build of the source application.
-The build mechanism is typically language specific, but follows the same pattern, typically retrieving the specified dependencies, and creating any necessary assets (whether as simple as processing style sheets or as complex as compiling code).
+When the Heroku platform receives the source code, it initiates a build of the source application.
+The build mechanism is typically language-specific, but follows the same pattern.
+It typically retrieves the specified dependencies and creates any necessary assets, such as processing style sheets or compiling code.

-Advanced: Buildpacks lie behind the slug compilation process.
-Buildpacks take your application, its dependencies, and the language runtime, and produce slugs.
+Advanced: Buildpacks take your application, its dependencies, and the language runtime, and produce a build artifact.
 They’re open source - enabling you to extend Heroku to other languages and frameworks.

-For example, when the build system receives a Rails application, it may fetch all the dependencies specified in the Gemfile, as well as generate files based on the asset pipeline.
-A Java application may fetch binary library dependencies using Maven, compile the source code together with those libraries, and produce a JAR file to execute.
+For example, when the build system receives a Rails application, it fetches all the dependencies specified in the Gemfile, and generates files based on the asset pipeline.
+For Java, it fetches binary library dependencies using Maven, compiles the source code together with those libraries, and produces a JAR file to execute.

-The source code for your application, together with the fetched dependencies and output of the build phase such as generated assets or compiled code, as well as the language and framework, are assembled into a slug.
+The source code for your application, together with the fetched dependencies and output of the build phase, like generated assets or compiled code, the language and framework, are assembled into a build artifact.

-Terminology: A slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system - ready for execution.
+- The build artifact for Cedar-generation apps is a slug.
+A slug is a bundle of your source, fetched dependencies, the language runtime, and compiled/generated output of the build system, ready for execution.

-These slugs are a fundamental aspect of what happens during application execution - they contain your compiled, assembled application - ready to run - together with the instructions (the Procfile) of what you may want to execute.
+The build artifact is a fundamental aspect of what happens during application execution.
+They contain your compiled, assembled application, ready to run, together with the instructions, the Procfile, of what you want to execute.

-Heroku executes applications by running a command you specified in the Procfile, on a dyno that’s been preloaded with your prepared slug (in fact, with your release, which extends your slug and a few items not yet defined: config vars and add-ons).
+Heroku executes applications by running a command you specified in the Procfile, on a dyno that’s been preloaded with your build artifact.
+More precisely, with your release, which extends your build artifact and a couple items not yet defined in this guide: config vars and add-ons.

-Think of a running dyno as a lightweight, secure, virtualized Unix container that contains your application slug in its file system.
+Think of a running dyno as a lightweight, secure, virtualized Unix container that contains your build artifact in its file system.

 Terminology: Dynos are isolated, virtualized Unix containers, that provide the environment required to run an application.

-You have control over how many dynos are running at any given time.
-Given the Procfile example earlier, you can start 5 dynos, 3 for the web and 2 for the queue process types, as follows:
+You control how many dynos run at any given time.
+Given the Procfile example earlier, you can start five dynos, three for the web and two for the queue process types, as follows:

 $ heroku ps:scale web=3 queue=2

-When you deploy a new version of an application, all of the currently executing dynos are killed, and new ones (with the new release) are started to replace them - preserving the existing dyno formation.
+When you deploy a new version of an application, all of the currently executing dynos terminate, and new ones, with the new release, start to replace them, preserving the existing dyno formation.

-Terminology: Your application’s dyno formation is the total number of currently-executing dynos, divided between the various process types you have scaled.
+Terminology: Your app’s dyno formation is the total number of dynos currently running, divided between the various process types you scaled.

 To understand what’s executing, you just need to know what dynos are running which process types: